kaushikRajGhimire/Book-Management-System/README.md

 At the end, in the main.py app instance is made from the FastAPI and the routes are included i.e. 2 of them auth.router and book.router with the tags “Authentication” and “Books”.

-These are the API Endpoints and the HTTP methods for the CRUD Operations:
-            CRUD operations:
-Create a Book (POST /books/)
-Adds a new book to the database (only accessible to authenticated users).
-Retrieve Books (GET /books/)
-Returns a list of all books stored in the database.
-Retrieve a Single Book (GET /books/{book_id})
-Fetches a book by its unique ID.
-Update a Book (PUT /books/{book_id})
-Updates book details (only by the logged-in user who created the book).
-Delete a Book (DELETE /books/{book_id})
-Removes a book from the database (only by the logged-in user who created the book).
-API Routing (api/auth.py and api/book.py)
-Authentication Routes (auth.py)
-Handles user registration (/register)
-Handles login and JWT token issuance (/token)
-Book Routes (book.py)
-Manages all CRUD operations on books.
-Ensures authentication is required for modification operations